Common in Golden Gate National Parks.

-Plant Family: Crassulaceae (Stonecrop).
-There are 30 genera and 1500 species of succulent herbs and shrubs composing this family.
+Crassulaceae (Stonecrop).
+There are 30 genera and 1,500 species of succulent herbs and shrubs composing this family.
 Members of this family usually are perennial and have fleshy leaves.
-Flowers in this family usually have 5 sepals, 5 petals and either 5 or 10 stamens.
+Flowers in this family usually have five sepals, five petals and either five or ten stamens.
 Other members of this family include Sedum spathulifolium (Stonecrop) and Sempervivum (Houseleeks).

-Habitat: Live forever occurs in rocky areas and trail cuts.
-You could find this plant in the Headlands along the coastal trail above Rodeo Beach.
+Live forever occurs in rocky areas and trail cuts.
+You can find this plant in the Marin Headlands along the coastal trail above Rodeo Beach.

-Interesting Facts: Plants within this family have a specialized form of metabolizing- Crassulacean Acid Metabolism (CAM), a photosynthetic adaptation to high light, low moisture environments.
+Plants within this family have a specialized form of metabolizing—Crassulacean Acid Metabolism (CAM)—that is a photosynthetic adaptation to high light, low moisture environments.
 The stomates (pores) on the leaves of this plant open at night to allow the accumulation of carbon dioxide in the form of an organic acid.
 The stomates then close during the day when the stored carbon dioxide is used for photosynthesis.